Skip to Main Content

 • metrics for quality

-The Leiden Manifesto for Research Metrics have 10 principles to guide responsible research evaluation.
+The Leiden Manifesto for Research Metrics has 10 principles to guide responsible research evaluation.

 You can use SciVal and PlumX to find evidence of: